HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 Deleting a schema is permanent and irreversible.
 Deleting a schema removes all tables and data within it.

-1) Click the minus icon (Browse Remove Button) at the top right of the schemas section.
+1) Click the minus icon at the top right of the schemas section.
 2) Identify the appropriate schema to delete and click the red minus sign in the same row.
 3) Click the red check mark to confirm deletion.